rainwoodman/inkslides/README.md

 Then mark the presentation slides with rectangles on the new layer.

-Finally, select an rectangleon the new layer, and click Extensions - Set Inkslides Control Layer.
+Finally, select an rectangle on the new layer, and click Extensions - Set Inkslides Control Layer.
 Pick the direction of the flow you decided at the beginning.

 Open the file in a browser and it will play.
 Use space for next slide.
 Arrow keys work too.
 Tweak the document as needed.